Interfaces first: sharing and data contracts

 3. What can I expect? (access, refresh, quality signal, change)

-If you cannot answer these briefly, sharing often ends up as private messages and verbal explanations.
-In other words: social capital as an integration layer.
+If you cannot answer these briefly, sharing ends up as private messages and verbal explanations.
+Social capital as an integration layer.

 Sharing within a domain

-Within a domain, people have more context, a shared vocabulary and often a shorter path to sources.
-A simple practice therefore works well — as long as it is clear.
+Within a domain, people have more context, a shared vocabulary and a shorter path to sources.
+A simple practice works, as long as it is clear:

 • shared entry point in the catalogue